iam-adii/triptics/server/README.md

-# Triptics Email Server
+# Triptics API Server

-This is a simple Express server that handles email sending for the Triptics application using nodemailer with cPanel SMTP settings.
+This is a comprehensive Node.js API server for the Triptics application, providing authentication, email services, and more.

+## Features

+- User authentication with JWT
+- Email sending with SMTP
+- Supabase integration
+- Rate limiting
+- Error handling
+- Security features (CORS, Helmet)
+- TypeScript support

 ## Setup